-Senior Teacher Candidates have one full semester of student teaching and enroll in EDU 455/456 for four units of credits.
-This is typically done during fall or winter terms of the senior year, but some students come back and complete this requirement following graduation in order to study abroad or due to the time constraints of participation in athletics.
+Our senior Teacher Candidates have one full semester of student teaching and enroll in EDU 455/456/458 for four units of credits.
+This is typically done during fall or winter terms of the senior year, but some students come back and complete this requirement in the fall term following graduation in order to study abroad or due to the time constraints of participation in athletics.
 Please discuss this with your Education Advisor early in your career so you may make the best decision for your personal situation and goals.
-Additional information is available in our Education Department Handbook as well as the Student Teacher Handbook.
-Please note that candidates are required to have a 2.67 GPA in both their major and cumulatively at Decision Point 2 in order to be approved for a student teaching assignment.
-Further information is available from your Education advisor and through TEC.
+Additional information is available in our Education Program Handbook and Student Teaching Handbook under "RESOURCES".
+Please note that candidates are required to have a 2.67 GPA in both their major and cumulatively at Decision Point 2 in order to be approved for a student teaching assignment at Decision Point 2.
+Further information is available from your Education advisor.

-Potential Student Teachers should be aware of the following requirements that must be met and documentation provided to the Education Office prior to being allowed into your assigned classroom for Student Teaching!!!
+Student Teachers should be aware of the following requirements that must be met and documentation provided to the Education Student Services office prior to being allowed into your assigned classroom for Student Teaching!!!
 Not having documentation on file will cause you to be removed from your assignment!!!

 1. Background check as required by the host school system.
 It is your responsibility to ensure this is done and a copy or confirmation letter sent to our office.
 Keep in mind that depending on the school system, this can take up to six weeks and cost $100 or more.
-Again, the student teacher assumes all costs and paperwork responsibilties with their host school.
-If the host school does not have a background check requirement, then a current background check run through the Hanover College Human Resources Office is required.
-These average about $38 but can be more depending upon locations where the student has previously resided.
+Again, the student teacher assumes all costs and paperwork responsibilities with their host school.
+If the host school does not have a background check requirement, then a current background check from Safe Hiring Solutions is required.
+These average about $22, but can be more depending upon locations where the student has previously resided.
 Please see Background Checks under the About Us tab for more information.

 2. Student Membership in the National Education Association (NEA) provides members with liability coverage as included with the membership.
-There are also numerous other benefits of membership.
-Student teachers are urged to forward a copy of the confirmation email to the Program Assistant or bring in a hard copy of the confirmation or membership card.
-Please note that the membership cards take a few weeks to receive so joining NEA online and then forwarding the email is the best bet!
+Student teachers are required to forward a copy of the NEA confirmation email to the Student Services Coordinator before the first day of Student Teaching. *NEA membership cards take a few weeks to receive so joining NEA online and then forwarding the email is the best bet!
 The national NEA membership includes Indiana state membership and HC Chapter (ISEA) membership and has several discounts and other bonuses for membership.
 NEA Student Membership Application

 4. Your schedule is based on the host school's calendar - you will need to make sure you have made the proper arrangements for housing during breaks or before standard check-in and check-out times via Student Life (if living on campus).

 5. Student Teachers are required to attend ALL student teacher seminars unless you have received notice otherwise.
 These are aimed to provide a chance for discussion and feedback from each other in order to better prepare you for becoming a profession educator.
-This includes all urban placement student teachers (with the exception of student teachers at the Philadelphia Center...see below) as this is is a choice you have made.
-Under dire circustances, contact your Supervisor for issues with this, as well as any other issues during Student Teaching.
+This includes all urban placement student teachers (with the exception of student teachers at the Philadelphia Center and Wartburg West) as this is is a choice YOU have made.
+Under dire circumstances, contact your Supervisor for issues with this, as well as any other issues during Student Teaching.